Language-Based Protocol Testing: Language-Based Protocol Testing

-To test protocols with \IO grammars, we combine concepts from evolutionary algorithms~\cite{bartz2014evolutionary} with language-based software testing~\cite{dominicACM} to explore the input space of \IO grammars systematically.\done{{Give this a name.}} Our approach leverages the syntactical structure of interactions defined by \IO grammars and applies evolutionary operators to generate syntactically valid and semantically meaningful inputs. \IO grammars provide a format that defines the message syntax and semantics as well as the communication model within a single specification.
-Since \IO grammars specify the protocol itself, the same \IO grammar can be used to test any party that takes part in the protocol. \Cref{fig:flowchart} visualizes how the components introduced in this chapter work together within an implementation for \IO grammars that we built on top of the \FANDANGO framework.
+To test protocols with \IO grammars, we combine concepts from evolutionary algorithms~\cite{bartz2014evolutionary} with language-based software testing~\cite{dominicACM} to systematically explore the input and state space of \IO grammars. \textit{Language-based Protocol Testing}, as we have named it, leverages the syntactical structure of interactions defined by \IO grammars and applies evolutionary operators to generate syntactically valid and semantically meaningful inputs, maximizing for structure diversity~\cite{havrikov2019}. \IIO grammars provide a format that defines the message syntax and semantics as well as the communication model within a single specification, and the same \IO grammar can be used to test any party that takes part in the protocol. \Cref{fig:flowchart} visualizes how the components introduced in this chapter work together within an implementation for \IO grammars that we built on top of the \FANDANGO framework.